k-gard/WebQuizEngine/README.md

 If the number of options in the quiz is less than 2, the server returns the same status code.

-## Get a quiz by id

-To get a quiz by id, the client sends the GET request to **/api/quizzes/{id}**.

-If the passed answer is correct (POST to /api/quiz with content answer=2):

-    {"success":true,"feedback":"Congratulations, you're right!"}

-If the answer is incorrect (e.g., POST to /api/quiz with content answer=1):

-    {"success":false,"feedback":"Wrong answer!
-Please, try again."}

 ## Solving a quiz